3. Neural network

 Most neural networks, even biological neural networks, exhibit a layered structure.
 Therefore, layers are the basis for determining the architecture of a neural network.

-A neural network is built up by organizing layers of neurons in a network architecture.
-The characteristic network architecture here is the so-called feed-forward architecture.
-In a feed-forward neural network, layers are grouped into a sequence so that neurons in any layer are connected only to neurons in the next layer.
+We build a neural network by organizing layers of neurons in a network architecture.
+The characteristic network architecture in this case is known as the feed-forward architecture.
+In a feed-forward neural network, we group layers into a sequence so that neurons in any layer connect only to neurons in the next layer.

-The next figure represents a neural network with 4 inputs, several layers of different types, and 3 outputs.
+The following figure represents a neural network with four inputs, several layers of different types, and three outputs.

 Neural network graph